 CALEA was created to define professional standards for law enforcement agencies that, among other things, help agencies develop and improve their relations with the communities they serve and strengthen the agency’s accountability.
 The CALEA accreditation emphasizes the principles of community-oriented policing.
 It creates a forum in which law enforcement agencies and the community work together to prevent and manage the challenges faced by law enforcement.

-“The decades of experience and expert training of the men and women of the Oneida Indian Nation Police Department was even more critical over the last year as we supported Nation Members and the community through the pandemic,” said Ray Halbritter, Oneida Indian Nation Representative and Nation Enterprises CEO.
+“The decades of experience and expert training of the men and women of the Oneida Indian Nation Police Department was even more critical over the last year as we supported Nation Members and the community through the pandemic,” said Ray Halbritter, Oneida Indian Nation Representative and Turning Stone Enterprises CEO.
 “Earning the highest distinction of the CALEA Accreditation shows the Department’s commitment to public safety and our success maintaining the highest standards year after year.”

 The process of CALEA Accreditation begins with a rigorous self-assessment, requiring a review of policies, practices and processes against internationally accepted public safety standards.
 This is followed by an evaluation of the Oneida Indian Nation Police’s procedures by independent assessors with extensive public safety experience.
 Due to the COVID-19 pandemic, this evaluation was completed virtually.
 Additionally, to assess community trust and the department’s engagement in the community it serves, public feedback about the department’s effectiveness and overall service is obtained.

 “We are very proud of the work and dedication our Department puts into the accreditation process,” said Oneida Indian Nation Chief of Police Gary Henderson.
 “Not many departments are willing to commit to such high standards that are set by CALEA, and we are grateful for the support we receive from the Oneida Indian Nation and its Members.”